|

 Frequent stopping

-If your dog keeps stopping to rest or seems hesitant to continue, it might be feeling unwell or fighting an injury.
+If your dog keeps stopping to rest or seems hesitant to continue, it may be feeling unwell or recovering from an injury.

 Gnawing or biting at paws